gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 ```

 The list is [_intrusive_](https://www.boost.org/doc/libs/release/doc/html/intrusive.html): its next pointer occupies the
 unused `node` field of a parked wrapper.
-One list serves every concrete node type because `NodeObject` has a fixed
+One list serves the concrete node types because `NodeObject` has a fixed
-32-byte size.
-Element, Text, Comment, and the other concrete types reject
+32-byte size. `Element` and `Text` reject
+[subclasses](https://docs.python.org/3/c-api/typeobj.html#c.Py_TPFLAGS_BASETYPE); `Comment` and the remaining concrete
-[subclasses](https://docs.python.org/3/c-api/typeobj.html#c.Py_TPFLAGS_BASETYPE) and add no fields.
-The abstract `Node`
+types do too.
+They add no fields.
+The abstract `Node` base permits subclasses, but callers cannot instantiate it.
-base permits subclasses, but callers cannot instantiate it.
-Reviving an object with
+Reviving an object with [`PyObject_Init`](https://docs.python.org/3/c-api/allocation.html#c.PyObject_Init) and stamping
-[`PyObject_Init`](https://docs.python.org/3/c-api/allocation.html#c.PyObject_Init) and stamping its type remains sound.
+its type remains sound.

 An external list node would add an allocation to the mechanism intended to remove allocations.
 Reusing `node` avoids
 that contradiction because a parked wrapper has no live C node.
-The common object layout lets one pool serve every
+The common object layout lets one pool serve each
 concrete wrapper. `PyObject_Init` retakes the type reference released during deallocation, restoring the
 reference-counting contract along with the visible type.

-The 1,024-entry cap retains about 32 KiB.
-On a 92 kB page, `find_all()` falls from 1.9 to 1.4 microseconds, while a full
+The cap has 1,024 entries and retains about 32 KiB.
+On a 92 kB page, `find_all()` decreases from 1.9 to 1.4
-descendant walk falls from 101 to 65 microseconds.
-The lead over lxml moves from 2.9x to 4.3x.
-Holding every wrapper in
+microseconds, while a full descendant walk decreases from 101 to 65 microseconds.
+The lead over lxml moves from 2.9x to
-`list(doc.descendants)` prevents reuse and costs about 8 percent.
-The free-threaded build disables the pool because its
+4.3x.
+Holding all wrappers in `list(doc.descendants)` prevents reuse and costs about 8 percent.
+The free-threaded build
-shared list lacks the GIL protection required for safe access.
+disables the pool because its shared list lacks the GIL protection required for safe access.

 The cap controls retained memory.
 A burst can leave 1,024 wrappers ready for reuse, about 32 KiB rather than the peak
 query size.
-A caller that keeps every wrapper alive receives no reuse and still pays the pool checks, which explains the
+A caller that keeps all wrappers alive receives no reuse and pays the pool checks, which explains the 8
-8 percent loss.
+percent loss.
 Synchronizing the pool on a no-GIL build would add a lock to the operation that reuse was meant to make
 cheaper, so that build follows the plain allocator path.

 {{< node-pool >}}